 It’s Not Always a Vacation

-In addition to arranging vacation travel, agents working within this niche help families arrange medically necessary travel.
+In addition to arranging vacation travel, advisors working within this niche help families arrange medically necessary travel.
 Families may need your help when seeking a second opinion or when their child is undergoing surgery at a non-local hospital.
 Working with the treating hospital, you could often arrange no-charge travel and housing accommodations.

 By Lisa Stickler